SRamaChandraKarthik/LaplaceEquation/README.md

 # LaplaceEquation

-Solving Laplace using Finite difference methods
+Solving Laplace using Finite difference method.
+Convereted Laplace equation into system of algebraic equation and solved it with gauss jacobi method.